Five Myths About Summer & Learning

 Myth 1: Kids need the summer off to recharge.

-While the school year can be tiring and mentally demanding, kids actually thrive with the daily routine and framework that the school year provides.
-A break from the school-year routine can be invigorating for a short period of time, but a too-long break (ie: summer) doesn’t help students feel recharged: it leads to boredom.
+While the school year can be tiring and mentally demanding, kids actually thrive within the structured framework that the school year provides.
+A break from the school-year routine can be invigorating for a short period of time, but a too-long break rarely helps students feel recharged; rather, it leads to boredom and academic malaise.

-Without replacing the school day structure with summer camps or other programs, children can become bored very easily.
-Video games, texting, movies, and lounging by the pool are fun, but there is only so much relaxation and downtime that kids can deal with before they get tired of that, too.
+Without replacing the school day structure with summer camps or other regular day programs, children can become disengaged from not only their routines, but also from learning.
+Video games, texting, movies, and lounging by the pool are fun, but eventually relaxation and downtime become boring too.
 And boredom is rarely a pre-cursor to a willingness to jump back into learning.

 Providing mentally stimulating summer activities that are reliable and routine is the best way to avoid summer boredom and keep kids charged up and ready to take on a new school year.